Design your ads

 Adverts are the core function in AdRotate.
 Creating adverts is relatively simple.
 Every advert has a bunch options available to make the most of your advertising campaign.
 In many cases you’ll get a ready-to-go advert from your advertiser.
 But you can make your own adverts from scratch, too.

-If you do not have adverts yet, take a look at the Help Tab in your dashboard.
-In there you’ll find some trusty and reliable advertising partners you can use.
+If you do not have adverts yet, take a look at the Recommended Products page. on there you’ll find some trusty and reliable advertising partners you can use.

-You’ll need some basic HTML knowledge (read; understanding of making a link) for adverts.
-AdRotate has a few working examples you can use next to the AdCode field.
+You’ll need some basic HTML knowledge (read; understanding of making a link and how an img tag works) for adverts.
+AdRotate and AdRotate Pro have a few working examples you can use next to the AdCode field.

-AdRotate and AdRotate Pro sort of require a basic understanding of HTML to maximise its effectiveness.
+To use AdRotate and AdRotate Pro it’s recommended to have a basic understanding of HTML to maximize its effectiveness.

-However, while a very basic understanding is needed, you can do most things without knowing code at all.
+However, while a very basic level is needed, you can do most things without knowing code at all.

 AdRotate and AdRotate Pro have an Advert Generator, this advanced, but simple to use feature, pieces basic HTML adverts together based on your input.